EnricoPiccin02/Cybersecurity-Demo/home.md

 ```
 msfconsole -q -r handler.rc
 ```
-Upon the victim’s opening of the `malicious.docm` document, the VBA script will attempt to establish a TCP connection to the adversary-controlled listener by continuously migrating among processes running on the victim’s machine or spawning new ones until a successful connection is achieved.
+Upon the victim’s opening of the `malicious.docm` document, the VBA script will attempt to establish a TCP connection to the adversary-controlled listener by employing the provided handler.
+After session establishment, the handler promptly initiates an automatic migration process via the `AutoRunScript post/windows/manage/migrate NAME=explorer.exe KILL=false` instruction.<br/>
+In this manner, the malicious code execution is transferred from the initial process (Microsoft Word) to another running process on the system.
+The target selection is carried out after verifying architecture compatibility, stability, and privilege checks; if successful, the payload is injected into the target process.<br/>
+In particular, the configured handler specifies, as the target migration process `explorer.exe`, which facilitates stability and persistence.
+By setting `KILL=false`, I opted not to terminate the original process, thereby enhancing stealth and avoiding disruption while maintaining operational availability.

 ![Initial Access & Execution](images/initial_access_execution.png)